-The quantity and angle of elbows and the distances between them can influence the system's exhaust and combustion air pressures, as well as its acoustical behavior.
-Designers should consider minimizing the number of elbows in the design and the use of angles less than 90°, whenever possible.
-Five or fewer elbows are recommended for individual venting/connections; five or fewer are recommended for common sections.
-In flue runs, the minimum distance required between two elbows is 5 feet (1.5 m); this distance is recommended for combustion air ducting as well.
+The quantity and angle of elbows and the distances between them can influence the system's exhaust and combustion air pressures, as well as its acoustic behavior.
+Designers should consider minimizing the number of elbows and maximizing the distance between them in the layout design.
+Use of angles less than 90° is recommended whenever possible.
+Five or fewer elbows are recommended for individual venting runs; five or fewer are similarly recommended for common sections.
+In flue and combustion air ducting runs, elbows should remain separated as much as possible.
+Where close elbows cannot be avoided, factory review is recommended to determine if changes need to be made.